Learning Languages is a Subconscious Process

 Enjoyable Engagement with the Language

 In my own case, I have found that much of my learning takes place subconsciously.
 I can tell, when reading new lessons, articles or books at LingQ, that I have fewer and fewer unknown words, and my “known words” count just keeps growing.
 As a result, of course, I understand more and more of what I am reading and listening to.
 But I acquire many of these new words and phrases largely without knowing how I learn them.
 Saving words and phrases obviously helps.
 Occasionally reviewing these saved words and phrases or “LingQs” also helps.
 Yet the increase in my “known words” count is much greater than the number of words I save.
 Obviously I learn most of these words incidentally or subconsciously.

-I have never found it satisfying or useful to spend large amounts of time on the deliberate study of word lists, even using memory systems like Anki or the like.
-I do some of it, but not much.
-Just as with the occasional review of grammar, these are minor parts of my learning.
+I have never found it satisfying or useful to spend large amounts of time on the deliberate study of word lists, or even using memory systems like Anki or the like.
+I especially like to use our LingQ activities to review new words and phrases before and after studying a lesson.
+But, just as with the occasional review of grammar, these are minor parts of my learning.
 The bulk of my language acquisition is more of a subconscious process, a bi-product of my enjoyable engagement with compelling content, reading and listening and eventually speaking.

 That’s not to say that those activities can’t help.
 They do help, to the extent that they represent exposure to the language.
 They are activities that can help us notice things, but they are not the main means by which we learn a language because, as was said in this post, language learning is largely a subconscious activity.
 I have always found that if I expose myself to enough of the language, in a deliberate way, all of a sudden I can start to say things.
 I think this makes language learning quite different from learning math or learning science, which is probably a more deliberate process of learning.